raspibolt/raspibolt/guide/bonus/raspberry-pi/homer.md

   $ sudo journalctl -f -u homer
   ```

 You're set!
-You can now use the dashboard to have a quick access to Cockpit and some external websites.
-We will add more web services in the Bitcoin and Lightning sections of the guide.
+You can now use the dashboard to have a quick access to your self-hosted web services and some external websites.
+If you have installed bonus programs like [Mempool](../bonus/bitcoin/mempool.md), the [white paper](../bonus/bitcoin/white-paper.md), ThunderHub, Bitfeed, LNDg, Lightning Terminal etc, you can add them to your dashboard.

-🔍 *Note:* If you want to tweak the dashboard to your own taste, check the full configuration guidelines on the [Homer repository](https://github.com/bastienwirtz/homer/blob/main/docs/configuration.md){:target="_blank"}.
+🔍 *Note:* If you want to tweak the dashboard to your own taste, check the full configuration guidelines in the [Homer repository](https://github.com/bastienwirtz/homer/blob/main/docs/configuration.md){:target="_blank"}.
 Search for compatible icons on the [Font Awesome webpage](https://fontawesome.com/icons){:target="_blank"}.
 Read about styling options on the [Bulma CSS framework webapge](https://bulma.io/documentation/components/message/#colors){:target="_blank"}.
 After a change, save the YAML file and refresh the dashboard in your browser.

 ---